joeblew99/gu/README.md

 end components and projects with Go.
 It's simplicity will be heavily guarded and maintained.

-If more complex ideas arise, then those will be built ontop of Gu has seperate libraries to offer that niche.
+If more complex ideas arise, then those will be built ontop of Gu as seperate libraries to offer that niche.
 But Gu will remain as so, to allow anyone to graft and build on top as they see fit.